pawelni123/Bankist-app/README.md

 - **User Authentication**
   Secure login with username and PIN.
+TO LOG IN use: username: js and PIN: 1111

 - **Account Overview**
   Displays current balance, transaction history, and summary of money in, out, and interest earned.